Emerging Draft Local Plan

 As the council’s most important planning document, the Local Plan is used to guide decisions on planning applications in the borough.
 This means that if someone wants to develop a new building or change its use, they should make sure it follows the policies in the Local Plan.

-The current Local Plan was adopted in January 2020 and a number of the objectives, policies and guidance contained within this plan could now be considered out-of-date as national and regional guidance is progressively updated.
-Once adopted, this new plan will replace the currently adopted plan which plans until 2031.
+The current Local Plan was adopted in January 2020.
+A number of the objectives, policies and guidance in this plan are now considered out-of-date as national and regional guidance has been updated.
+Once adopted, this new plan will replace the currently adopted plan which runs until 2031.

 Where can I view recent consultation documents?